Eric Rego Big Idea Competition

 What does it take to apply?

-A 15-30 second video submission is due to the Center for Entrepreneurship ([email protected] or [email protected]) by February 18th.
+A 15-30 second video submission is due to the Center for Entrepreneurship ([email protected] or [email protected]) by January 31st!
 Finalists will be chosen by a panel of Entrepreneur Scholar alums.
-Training for finalists will take place the week of February 25th-March 1st.
-Finalists will then pitch their idea live on March 13th.
+A Pitch training/brainstorming event will take place sometime early February.
+10 Pitches will be selected to compete in the cash round.
+Finalists will pitch their idea live on February 26th.
 No business plan or actual business is needed.

 Need help with your video?
 Contact the center at [email protected] to set up a time to meet with us and record your video!